Join 900+ Law Enforcement Professionals Who Have Already Enrolled

 Bachelor’s degree from an accredited institution

-Professional experience in law enforcement, active-duty military, public safety or a related field
+A minimum of two years of professional experience in law enforcement, active-duty military, public safety or a related field

 Bachelor’s GPA of 2.75 or higher.
 An extended graduate-level essay may be required of applicants whose undergraduate GPA is under 2.75.
 (This is waived for graduates of FBINA, FBI-LEEDA Trilogy and Command College)